awsdocs/amazon-route53-docs/doc_source/access-control-overview.md

 + Tags for hosted zones

-Amazon Route 53 provides API actions to work with each of these types of resources\.
+Route 53 provides API actions to work with each of these types of resources\.
 For more information, see the [Amazon Route 53 API Reference](http://docs.aws.amazon.com/Route53/latest/APIReference/)\.
 For a list of actions and the ARN that you specify to grant or deny permission to use each action, see [Amazon Route 53 API Permissions: Actions, Resources, and Conditions Reference](r53-api-permissions-ref.md)\.

 ## Understanding Resource Ownership<a name="access-control-owner"></a>